-Brian Schwartz, MD, MS, professor, Johns Hopkins Bloomberg School of Public Health; senior investigator, Geisinger Center for Health Research, serves as director of the EHI.
+Brian Schwartz, MD, MS, professor, Johns Hopkins Bloomberg School of Public Health; professor, Department of Epidemiology and Health Sciences Research, and Annemarie Hirsch, PhD, MPH, assistant professor, Department of Epidemiology and Health Services Research, at Geisinger serve as co-directors of the EHI.

-Why does Geisinger Health System have an Environmental Health Institute?
-Because…
+Why does Geisinger have an Environmental Health Institute?

 - Community circumstances can affect health.
 Many chronic diseases have lifestyle factors such as diet, physical activity and stress, that can be influenced by the communities in which we live.